|

 in Wednesday or Thursday (February 25 or 26, 2015), and that the advertised

 sale price would be honored.
-When the

 customer arrived at the store the afternoon of Thursday, February 26, 2015, the